s70f/Fun_Discord_Bot/README.md

 Players can use start a battle against any player with the `.war @mention` command.
 Players start off with a random number of soldiers ranging from 30 - 40 *note: range can vary depending on the class.
 Players can choose their method of attack, normal attack, catapults, specialty, rage attack; or can choose to reinforce their army by having a rescue mission, recruiting soldiers from the catapults, or train new ones.
 Different classes have different perks and drawbacks.

 ### Classes
-Players can choose between 4 classes before they start a battle.
+Players can choose between 4 classes before they start a battle by using `.class <type>`

 #### Marksmen
 An elite killing squad.
 Increases the maximum amount of damage you can deal by +1 but decrease the minimum amount of soldiers you start with by 5.